conjure-cp/conjure/docs/essence.rst

 Conjure works on problem specifications written in Essence.

-This section gives a description of Essence, a more thorough description can be found in the reference paper on Essence is :cite:`frisch2008essence`.
+This section gives a description of Essence.
+A more thorough description can be found in the reference paper on Essence :cite:`frisch2008essence`.

 We adopt a BNF-style format to describe all the constructs of the language.
 In the BNF format,